Naruto Shippuden the Movie: The Will of Fire

 The Naruto 10th Anniversary site unveiled the film and the teaser was shown along with the preview of "The Three-Tails Arrival" anime arc.
 The official website of the Naruto: Shippuden anime has put up the promotional video of the film.

 It was released in North America on October 23, 2012 by Viz Media.
-The movie is set after episode 126.
+The movie is set after episode 126 of the sixth season of the Naruto: Shippuden anime series.

 Plot

 In the potential outbreak of a 4th Great Ninja World War, a few ninjas with Kekkei Genkai (血継限界) abilities had disappeared from the land of Lightning, Earth, Water & Wind.
 The Land of Fire remains the only village not affected by these events, so people start to suspect its role in these incidents, & rumors of a possible rebellion begin to circulate.
 With the other nations amassing troops on the borders of the Land of Fire & threatening invasion, the Feudal Lord of the Land of Fire orders Tsunade to capture the real culprit & prove Konoha's innocence, in the event of failure, the Land of Fire will destroy the village to preserve world peace.

 Hiruko is both a missing-nin culprit & a former friend of the Legendary Sannin (Orochimaru, Jiraiya and Tsunade), who left the village long ago after developing the Chimera Technique, a Jutsu that allows the user to absorb both the chakra & Kekkei Genkai of other ninjas.
 Based in Mount Shumi with his followers, Ichi, Ni & San, Hiruko uses a Jutsu to project himself onto the skies above Konoha, announcing that he'll obtain the Kekkei Genkai of the Land of Fire & become both immortal & invincible, instigate the 4th Great Ninja World War & conquer the world.
 With Hiruko intending to use the power of a solar eclipse to carry out his plan, a race to defeat him begins, as the moment of the eclipse draws near.